At Brine Leas School, the Modern Languages Department aims to:

 Setting in KS3

 Students are grouped in mixed ability, language specific classes.
-Students are allocated either French, German or Spanish at the start of year 7 and this is the language pathway followed throughout Years 7-11.
+Due to staffing requirements, students are allocated either French or Spanish at the start of year 7 and this is the language pathway followed throughout Years 7-11.
 Students have five language lessons a fortnight.

 KS4 – Year 10 & 11